-- Determine the caloric needs of patients with the following types of diseases: severe sepsis, obesity, liver disease, renal disease and pulmonary disease.
+- Calculate the caloric needs of patients with the following types of diseases: severe sepsis, obesity, liver disease, renal disease and pulmonary disease.

-- Determine if a hospitalized patient is a candidate for total parenteral nutrition (TPN).
+- Determine if a hospitalized patient is a candidate for central parenteral nutrition (CPN)

-- Calculate the total calories, non-protein calories, total protein, calorie to nitrogen ratio and amount of fat in TPN solutions.
+- Calculate the total calories, non-protein calories, total protein, calorie-to-nitrogen ratio and amount of fat in CPN solutions

-- Identify metabolic complications that occur with TPN, the cause of the complications and a plan of action if the complications occur in a patient.
+- Identify metabolic complications that occur with CPN, the cause of the complications and a plan of action if the complications occur in a patient

-- Design a nutrition care plan for a patient who has had his jejunum and ileum removed, beginning post-op and continuing until the patient is discharged.
+- Design a nutrition care plan for a patient who has had his or her jejunum and ileum removed, beginning post-op and continuing until the patient is discharged

-- Discuss how liver, renal and pulmonary disease impact the following nutritional needs of hospitalized patients: calories, protein, fat, carbohydrate, electrolytes and vitamins and minerals.
+- Discuss how liver, renal and pulmonary diseases impact the following nutritional needs of hospitalized patients: calories, fat, carbohydrate, electrolytes and vitamins and minerals